UBC-MDS/Red-Wine-Quality-Prediction/README.md

 ```

 2. In the terminal output you will see several URLs.
 Copy the one which starts with 'http://127.0.0.1:8888' and paste it into your web brower URL panel
-(Next few steps are for reproducing the report from scratch.)

 3. Once you are in the Jupyter Lab interface, click on the "terminal" icon.
 (In work directory as default)